Skip to main content

 Cusco's high-altitude Andean climate divides clearly into two distinct seasons — a dry season (May to October) and a wet season (November to April).
 Unlike coastal Peru, the seasons here are defined not by temperature but by rainfall, and they profoundly affect which activities are possible and how comfortable your visit will be.
 For most visitors — especially those planning to trek the Inca Trail, visit Machu Picchu, or explore the Sacred Valley — the dry season is the best time to visit Cusco.

-Peak Season: June to August (Dry Season Peak)
+Best Time to Visit Cusco: June to August (Dry Season Peak)

 The peak is also festival season.
 Inti Raymi (Festival of the Sun) on June 24 is the year's most spectacular celebration, drawing thousands of visitors to Sacsayhuamán for an elaborate re-enactment of the ancient Inca winter solstice ceremony.
 The preceding days feature processions, traditional music, and colorful ceremonies throughout the city.
 Accommodation must be booked months ahead.

-Shoulder Season: May and September–October
+Shoulder Season: May and September–October – Best Time to Visit

-Wet Season: November to April
+Wet Season (Rainy Season): November to April

 Weather Overview